Table of Contents

 For example, have you ever watched your child look uncomfortable when pressured to embrace a relative or family friend?
 You might have experienced that discomfort yourself.
 It is important to understand that these feelings are common.
 Make people feel comfortable by giving new and fun ways to greet each other that start visits off in a good and positive way.
 Instead of you feeling like you have to apologize for your child and your child in tear and your guest puzzled.

 Adams discussed her child’s behaviours while greeting other people.
 She explained that he does not engage in “small talk” and will not often reciprocate greetings.
 For example, Adams remembers her son being greeted every morning by his principal and trying to find strategies to encourage him to respond.
 Although she has developed tactics to motivate her child to engage in these simple greetings, she explained that her son simply does not feel the desire or need to greet others.

 What are some signs of discomfort or sensory overload?

 Firstly, it is important to recognize the signs of when your child may be uncomfortable and overwhelmed.
-According to research, sensory overload occurs when the brain and nervous system become disrupted while processing sensory information.
-For some children with sensory challenges, communicating their feelings of discomfort may be difficult.
+According to a research paper by Louise Parks (2018) titled, “Sensory Overload: Quieting the Noise in Early Childhood Classrooms” sensory overload occurs when the brain and nervous system become disrupted while processing sensory information.
+For some children with sensory differences, communicating their feelings of discomfort may be difficult (Parks, 2018) 1.
 Therefore, it is essential to look at body language if your child is less likely to share their feelings.